Frequently Asked Questions (FAQ)

 It works when I test it but not when I upload it?

-Many web-hosts (especially the free ones such as 'geocities', 'lycos' and 'xanga') insert their own JavaScript into a page after you have uploaded it, for example, to launch pop-ups when the page loads, or to show adverts.
+Many web-hosts (especially the free ones such as 'lycos', 'tumblr' and 'xanga') insert their own JavaScript into a page after you have uploaded it, for example, to launch pop-ups when the page loads, or to show adverts.
 These scripts mess up any other scripts such as mine, that you might have added.
 Sadly, there is no simple solution other than moving your site to a better host.

 A lot of scripts (mine included) rely on a thing called an 'onload' event handler.
 This starts the script running once the page is loaded.
 Unfortunately, only one onload handler can work at a time on any page; if you have more than one, then none of them work!